Introduction to Imagine 2084 Music Video

 While all the images were created by AI, all the music was made by two humans, specifically me on vocals, guitar, and sound effects (I am the voice of Moloch) and my old friend Mark Johnson.
 Mark is a multi-talented, multi-instrumentalist who added virtually every other sound on the recording, including keys, drums, and strings, plus making my stuff sound better than it deserves.
 I owe much of the success of the results of this song to Mark’s incredible talent.

 It is interesting to note that our human collaboration would not have been possible without computers.
-Those machines not only “colored” the sound of our instruments (called “effects” in the music world,) they also made it possible for us to assemble the song while living on opposite sides of the world – Mark in Virginia and me and Turkey and Italy.
+Those machines not only “colored” the sound of our instruments (called “effects” in the music world) but also made it possible for us to assemble the song while living on opposite sides of the world—Mark in Virginia, me in Türkiye, and Italy.

 A few factoids: